 After completing your mission, Hondo will reward you and the other cabin crew according to how well you did on the mission, and give you your cut of the earnings.
 How you’ll be able to spend those earnings are still unknown, but it’d be cool if you could use them towards FastPasses or something similar!

-After hearing more about Rise of the Resistance and Smuggler’s Run, no wonder Disney might be considering a paid FastPass system in Galaxy’s Edge to allow guests to skip the lines for these two attractions.
+After hearing more about Rise of the Resistance and Smuggler’s Run, no wonder Disney might be considering a paid FastPass system in Galaxy’s Edge to allow guests to skip the lines for these two attractions, but nothing is sure yet.

 Not to mention the Hondo audio-animatronic figure coming to the Millennium Falcon: Smuggler’s Run attraction.
 It has to be the smoothest, most realistic audio-animatronic figure yet and will be so cool to interact with!